 - Choose what to keep: Select Keep personal files and apps and click Next If it is already selected by default, just click Next.

 - Installing Windows 10.
 Your PC will restart several times.
 This might take a while.

 - After Windows 10 is installed, open Settings > Update & Security > Windows Update and click on Check for updates.
 Install all the updates.
 This includes updates for Windows 10 and drivers.

 Windows 10 October 2018 Update Features

-Windows Mixed Reality hardware gets a flashlight which can be used in the physical environment.
-Quick Actions lets users launch tolls like photo, video, and also view the time while using the MXR.
+Windows Mixed Reality hardware gets a flashlight that can be used in the physical environment.
+Quick Actions lets users launch tolls like photos, videos, and also view the time while using the MXR.
 The new update also brings audio playback from both the headset and PC speakers.

 There’s an updated screen snipping tool (Snip & Search) based on the already built-in Win+Shift+S command from Windows 10, but you can customize where the clips go and what you do with them.